-Before being accepted into police academy applicants must pass a thorough background check.
+The next step is to pass a thorough background check.
 Depending on the state, the background check process may include interviews of an applicant's acquaintances and family members, a criminal record review and a credit history check.
-To become a police officer, applicants must also pass physical examinations, which include testing an individual's sense of hearing and sight, as well as verifying a person's level of strength, stamina, dexterity and overall agility.
+To become a police officer, applicants must also pass physical examinations, which include testing an individual's sense of hearing and sight and verifying a person's level of strength, stamina, dexterity and overall agility.
 Some states may also require that applicants pass a psychiatric evaluation to verify if individuals can handle stressful situations.

 Step 3: Choose an Area of Specialty

-A police station consists of several specialty departments, including property crimes, narcotics and organized crime.
-Individuals who want to be police officers may work in one of these specialty departments, which could involve taking additional coursework while enrolled in police academy.
+A police station consists of several specialty departments, including property crimes, narcotics and organized crime, so, the third step to take when becoming a police officer is to choose a specialty.
+If you want to work in one of these specialty departments, it could involve taking additional coursework while enrolled in police academy.
 Not all police academies train candidates for each department specialty, so individuals may need to compare academy programs to find the best options.